neuroinformatics-unit/movement/CONTRIBUTING.md

 :::
 ::::

-To refresh the documentation after making changes, remove all generated files in `docs/`, including the auto-generated API index `source/api_index.rst`, and those in `build/`, `source/api/`, and `source/examples/`.
+To refresh the documentation after making changes, run the command below.
+It will remove all generated files in `docs/`, including the auto-generated API index `source/api_index.rst`, and those in `build/`, `source/api/`, and `source/examples/`.
 Then, re-run the above command to rebuild the documentation.